Are You Over-Exfoliating? Signs You’re Scrubbing Too Hard

 What exactly is exfoliating, anyway?
 The AAD defines exfoliation as “the process of removing the topmost layer of dead skin cells.”
 Exfoliation can be achieved in two ways: either via chemical exfoliants — applying an acid that dissolves those cells — or by hand, such as using a brush or scrub to physically remove the cells from the top layer of the skin.

-10 Signs of Over-Exfoliation
+10 Signs of over-exfoliation

 - Dryness — Whether you’ve gone the chemical or mechanical route, you may experience some levels of dryness associated with exfoliation.
 This is because those top layers of skin act as a protective barrier which can lock in hydration.
 If you’ve noticed dry patches or peeling, you could be drying out your skin with your exfoliator.

 - Excess Oil — If you’ve long suffered from skin issues, you know how mercurial and complex the dermal tissue can be.
 Just as dryness is a telltale sign of over-exfoliation, the same goes for too much oil.
-Overly oily skin can indicate you’ve compromised the skin’s ability to regulate oil production.
+Overly oily skin can indicate that you’ve compromised the skin’s ability to regulate oil production.

-- Discomfort — Again, removing your skin’s protective barrier can compromise the performance of your skin, leading to inflammation, itching or a burning sensation.
+- Discomfort — Again, removing your skin’s protective barrier can compromise the performance of your skin, leading to inflammation, itching, or a burning sensation.
 This top layer of skin also acts as a protectant against allergens and irritants, so you don’t want to get rid of it completely or aggravate it too frequently.

-- Breakouts — Dry and oily skin may not be as easy to identify as the blemishes they cause.
-If you’ve noticed an increase in pimples it could be a sign you’ve temporarily compromised the skin’s ability to block breakouts.
+- Breakouts — Dry and oily skin may not be as easy to identify as the blemishes that they cause.
+If you’ve noticed an increase in pimples it could be a sign that you’ve temporarily compromised the skin’s ability to block breakouts.
 Additionally, over-exfoliation limits the skin’s ability to protect under-layers from bacteria and free radicals, which can clog pores and cause acne.

 - Infection — When the skin’s natural exterior barrier is compromised, there’s a greater risk that it will be introduced to infection-causing bacteria.
 You may experience infected pimples and other unsightly skin infections as a result of too much exfoliation.
-Over-exfoliated skin may also be more prone to cellulitis, fungal skin infections and other dermal infections.
+Over-exfoliated skin may also be more prone to cellulitis, fungal skin infections, and other dermal infections.

 - Puffiness — Excessive exfoliation can cause the skin to become irritated and inflamed, resulting in it looking puffy or swollen.
 Damage to the skin’s natural lipid barrier removes its ability to regulate inflammation, so make sure to take note if your skin looks a bit swollen.

-- Translucent Skin — Too much scrubbing can cause your skin to look translucent and sheer, especially after you’ve gone through a chemical exfoliation treatment or some heavy-duty manual scrubbing.
+- Translucent skin — Too much scrubbing can cause your skin to look translucent and sheer, especially after you’ve gone through a chemical exfoliation treatment or some heavy-duty manual scrubbing.
 Additionally, your skin may look and feel taut after it’s been exposed to over-exfoliation.

-How to Repair the Damage
+How to repair the damage

 According to the AAD, you always want to make sure that you’re being gentle with your skin.
 When choosing treatment options to correct over-exfoliation, use gentler cleansers and moisturizers than you normally would.
 This will help repair your skin without worsening the damage or creating any additional issues.

 Lastly, don’t forget to read the labels on your skincare products.
 Sometimes cleansers and even moisturizers will have “hidden” exfoliants you may not notice until it’s too late.

 Professional skin-correcting treatments are a great way to give your skin a whole new starting point after high levels of damage.
-See a specialist to help you with long-term or chronic acne, rosacea and other frustrating skin conditions.
+See a specialist to help you with long-term or chronic acne, rosacea, and other frustrating skin conditions.

-- Oily Skin — Those with thick, oily skin may need to exfoliate as often as once a day in order to thoroughly remove the excess moisture and skin cells that can build up on the top layer of skin.
+- Oily skin — Those with thick, oily skin may need to exfoliate as often as once a day in order to thoroughly remove the excess moisture and skin cells that can build up on the top layer of skin.
 Those with shiny or greasy skin may encourage the production of more oil by over-exfoliating.
 People with oily skin types may benefit from stronger chemical treatments or mechanical exfoliation.

-- Normal Skin — Those with “normal skin types” — skin that’s clear and not particularly sensitive — can get away with exfoliating every other day.
+- Normal skin — Those with “normal skin types” — skin that’s clear and not particularly sensitive — can get away with exfoliating every other day.
 So long as you closely monitor your skin to ensure that you’re not over-exfoliating, you’ll be able to provide the right amount of dead skin cell removal for healthy, glowing skin.

 Ask a Cosmetic Doctor on Zwivel